Borjabor/UrbanEcologyResearchTrend/README.md

 # Urban Ecology Research Trends

 Analyzing keyword trends, publication growth, and thematic similarity in urban ecology literature.
+(A presentation of my findings, without code, can be seen below)

 ## Project Goals